ARD92/ard92.github.io/_posts/2022-06-03-sriov-in-kubernetes-for-VNF_and_CNF.md

 Notice the sriov_dpdk used in the annotations. without this, kubevirt will throw an error when spinning up the VM.
 The error has been discussed in the earlier sections.

+Ensure to add respective vlan tags to the VF.

 ```
 root@k8s-master:~/vsrx_sriov_fix# more sriov_nad_fxp.yml
 apiVersion: "k8s.cni.cncf.io/v1"